beckybair/myreads/README.md

 ## Live Viewing
-Here is a link to view the site/app live:  xxx
+Here is a link to view the site/app live:  https://beckybair.github.io/myreads/

 ## Instructions